How will I adjust to new hearing aids?

 Widex is working to fix some of hearing aid users’ common complaints.
 Two issues are most prominent: lateral migration and itching.

-With WIDEX EASYWEAR, we recently found a solution to both issues:
+With WIDEX EASYWEAR, we found a solution to both issues:

 Lateral migration – Some hearing aid models may feel like they are going to fall out of your ears when you move around a lot – a problem that is technically called “lateral migration”.
-We have worked to fix this problem with EASYWEAR, a new feature of Widex hearing aids that helps your hearing aids to better stay in your ears.
+EASYWEAR, a feature of Widex hearing aids helps your hearing aids to better stay in your ears.

 Itching – Lateral migration can also cause a feeling of itching in your ears due to the friction caused by moving ear-molds.
 EASYWEAR can also help this by minimizing friction and keeping hearing aids firmly in place.